 A shelter along the Appalachian Trail in Stokes State Forest, New Jersey.
 Photo: Getty

 You’ll find that there are three main options when it comes to sleeping on the Appalachian Trail.
-You can wild camp, you can stay in a shelter, of which there are many, or you can fork out and treat yourself to a comfy mattress in a trail town.
+You can wild camp, you can stay in one of the triangular shelters (which pop up every 10 miles or so on the trail), or you can fork out and treat yourself to a comfy mattress in a trail town.

 There are an abundance of campsites and shelters (usually three-sided, wooden structures built and maintained by volunteers).
 In order to keep costs down, it’s a good idea to make use of them.
 How much you spend on the Appalachian Trail completely depends on your eating and sleeping preferences, but it can be anywhere from hundreds to a few thousand each month, so you're probably going to be looking to save a bit of cash wherever you can.